Singapore PM wins defamation case against blogger

 Singapore’s government has been grappling with how to regulate internet content and last year introduced new restrictions on news websites.

-In a media statement, Ngerng’s lawyers said they were studying the judgement “very carefully and will decide the next course of action in due course”.
-(Reporting by Theodora D‘cruz, Rujun Shen; and Rachel Armstrong)
+In a media statement, Ngerng’s lawyers said they were studying the judgment “very carefully and will decide the next course of action in due course”.